6 Keys to Producing Food-Grade Oats

 5. Maturity & Harvesting

-Oats, unlike many other grains, mature from the top of the panicle downward.
-Since 90% of grain is in the bottom two-thirds of the head, it is important to ensure proper maturity before harvest.
+90% of grain is in the bottom two-thirds of the head, it is important to ensure proper maturity before harvest.

-- Straight Cutting: This should be done once the oats have reached full maturity and the grain has dried to a moisture of approximately 14-15%.
-Straight cutting may be done providing that adequate air-drying is available prior to long term storage.
+oats have reached full maturity and the grain has dried to a moisture of

-The desired moisture specification for delivery to Grain Millers’ facilities is 13.5%.
+13.5%.
 If there is no on-farm capacity for bringing moisture down (aeration storage, grain dryer, etc.) then target harvest moisture should be 13.5% or less.

 It is important to avoid de-hulled kernels when harvesting.
 If conditions are dry, widen concave and slow cylinder speeds to prevent de-hulling and kernel breakage.
 Perform reverse procedure if threshing quality is poor.
 Increasing fan speed will provide heavier test weights and higher quality milling oats.